greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/about_utilities.html.md

 Greenplum Database provides standard command-line utilities for performing common monitoring and administration tasks.

-Greenplum command-line utilities are located in the $GPHOME/bin directory and are run on the master host.
+Greenplum command-line utilities are located in the $GPHOME/bin directory and are run on the coordinator host.
 Greenplum provides utilities for the following administration tasks:

 -   Installing Greenplum Database on an array
 -   Initializing a Greenplum Database System